Outer-Wilds-New-Horizons/new-horizons/README.md

 - Implement custom Nomai scrolls
 - Implement custom dialogue
 - Implement constant gravity volumes
+- Make a template Unity project to use with NH, including all game scripts recovered using UtinyRipper to make AssetBundle creation easier

 ## How to create your own planets using configs